vtexdocs/dev-portal-content/docs/guides/Master-Data/master-data-how-it-works/master-data-schema-lifecycle.md

 ## Creating a Schema

 You can create a Schema before or after sending documents to be persisted in Master Data.
-Schemas are created using the [Schemas API](#schemas).
+Schemas are created using the [Save schema by name](https://developers.vtex.com/docs/api-reference/master-data-api-v2#put-/api/dataentities/-dataEntityName-/schemas/-schemaName-) endpoint from [Master Data API - v2](https://developers.vtex.com/docs/api-reference/master-data-api-v2).
 In case we already have documents in the database, a process is triggered in the background.

 | Area | Description |
 | - | - |